pic-metric/backend/README.md

 *GET* - /pics/for/:user_id

-*Retrieve all pictures stored by a particular user*
+*Retrieve all pictures stored by a particular user.
+Returns the id of the picture and whether it's processed.*

 *POST* - /pics/:user_id